 Hermina grew up in the Flathead Valley and attended the University of Montana, where she graduated with a Bachelors Degree in Social Work in 2009.
 She is passionate about securing land for affordable housing and farmland in order to build more vibrant and equitable Montana communities.
 Email her at firstname.lastname@example.org.

 Kristin King-Ries provides legal services for Trust

 Montana and other community land trusts in the state.

 She assists the Executive Director with outreach, project development, and contract negotiations involving community groups, governmental entities, and developers.
 Kristin travels the state to educate attorneys, housing professionals, land use planners, title agents, lenders and others about the community land trust model and shared-equity ownership.
 Kristin has served as a supervisor and mentor for the University of Montana’s Alexander Blewett III School of Law’s transactional legal clinic.
 Her work for Trust Montana is funded by a generous grant from the Montana Justice Foundation.

-In February of 2019, Kristin co-organized a Montana summit on creative farm finance,
+In February of 2019, Kristin co-organized the Montana Summit on Agricultural Finance,

 sponsored by the USDA Beginning Farmer and Rancher Development Program.
 The summit